The coarse Baum-Connes conjecture for certain relative expanders: A-by-CE group extension structure of relative expanders and box spaces

-be a sequence of extensions of finitely generated groups with uniformly finite generating subsets, such that \\ (1) for each $n\in \mathbb{N}$, the group $G_n$ is equipped with the word length induced by a given generating sets $S_n$; \\ (2) the sequence $(N_n)_{n\in \mathbb{N}}$ equipped with the induced metric as subgroups of $G_n$ admit a coarse embedding into a Hilbert space; \\ (3) the sequence $(Q_n)_{n\in \mathbb{N}}$ equipped with the quotient metric from $G_n$ admit a coarse embedding into a Hilbert space. \\ Then the sequence $(G_n)_{n\in \mathbb{N}}$ does not contain any weakly embedded expander. \end{proposition}

-The second observation is a refined strengthening to an early observation of John Roe \cite{Roe-03} that relative property (T), as opposite to the Haagerup property, leads to non-embeddability into Hilbert space.
-This is done by introducing a notion of {\em relative expander} in terms of Poincar\'{e} inequality \cite{Arzhantseva-Tessera 2015}.
+This result relies on two major observations.
+The first one says that there are no expanders weakly contained in "CE-by-CE" group extensions (Proposition 2 in \cite{Arzhantseva-Tessera 2015}).
+The second observation is a refined strengthening to an early observation of J. Roe \cite{Roe-03} that relative property (T), as opposite to the Haagerup property, leads to non-embeddability into Hilbert space.
+This is done by introducing a notion of {\em relative expander} in terms of relative Poincar\'{e} inequality \cite{Arzhantseva-Tessera 2015}.